Daplixo/Adventure-time/README.md

 ### On November 19th
 -> Gave my final exam if Computer programming today, Could not do much of bash today but might do some at night.

+-> Okay so learnt some bash and implemented it in a seperate file inside the this repository.

 # Thank you